 Environmental Expenditures.
 Expenditures that relate to an existing condition caused by past operations, and do not contribute to current or future revenue generation, are expensed.
 Environmental expenditures relating to current or future revenues are expensed or capitalized as appropriate based on the nature of the costs incurred.
 Liabilities are recorded when environmental assessments and/or clean-ups are probable and the costs can be reasonably estimated.

 Computer Software.
 Enron’s accounting policy for the costs of computer software (all of which is for internal use only) is to capitalize direct costs of materials and services consumed in developing or obtaining software, including payroll and payroll-related costs for employees who are directly associated with and who devote time to the software project.
 Costs may begin to be capitalized once the application development stage has begun.
 All other costs are expensed as incurred.
 Enron amortizes the costs on a straight-line basis over the useful life of the software.
 Impairment is evaluated based on changes in the expected usefulness of the software.
-At December 31, 2000 and 1999, Enron has capitalized $[333] million and $240 million, respectively, of software costs covering numerous systems, including trading and settlement, accounting, billing and payroll systems and upgrades.
+At December 31, 2000 and 1999, Enron has capitalized, net of amortization, $356 million and $240 million, respectively, of software costs covering numerous systems, including trading and settlement, accounting, billing, and upgrades.

 Investments in Unconsolidated Affiliates.
 Investments in unconsolidated affiliates are accounted for by the equity method, except for certain investments resulting from Enron’s merchant investment activities which are included at market value in “Other Investments” in the Consolidated Balance Sheet.
 See Notes 4 and 9.
 Where acquired assets are accounted for under the equity method based on temporary control, earnings or losses are recognized only for the portion of the investment to be retained.